November 29, 2024

 A sea of light and natural wonders

 In winter time the Botanical Garden in Berlin offers a magical Christmas garden and a tropical tour through nature.
 From late November until the middle of January, the Botanical Garden becomes an enchanting winter wonderland where you can wander through a sea of lights.
-All the light installations are outside, as the greenhouses are closed in the evening, so dress warm.
+All the light installations are outside, as the greenhouses are closed in the evening, so dress warmly.

 Inside the Botanical Garden’s greenhouses you can follow the winter trail to discover those plants and parts of the garden which are at their most beautiful at this time of year.
 On this trail you’ll leave the cold of winter behind to travel to the deserts and tropical climes inside the greenhouses.
 You will travel around the world, from Africa, America and Australia to East Asia and the Mediterranean.